-Delegated Credentialing Activity Delegated IPA/Medical Group Responsibility Plan Responsibility Frequency of Reporting/Due Date submitted via email box or Cred Auditor Plan's Process for Performance Evaluation Corrective Action if IPA/MG Fails to Meet Responsibilities VIII.
-A. Delegation Oversight Written Agreement Yes No If the Group delegates any Credentialing functions the written delegation agreement/document includes the following: 1.
-Is mutually agreed upon.
-2. Describes the delegated activities and the responsibilities of the Group and the delegated entity that includes detailed language of specific credentialing activities.
-3. Requires at least semiannual reporting by the delegated entity to the Group that specifies what information is reported regarding activities delegated, how and to whom information is reported.
-4. Describes the process by which the Group evaluates the delegated entity's performance.
-5. Specifies the Group retains the right to approve, suspend and terminate individual practitioners, providers, and sites, even if the Group delegates decision making.
-6. Describes the remedies available to the Group if the delegated entity does not fulfill its obligations, including revocation of the delegation agreement.
-Monitor and oversee delegated functions Establish, publish, and distribute performance standards and guidelines to the IPA/MG Provide the IPA/MG a substantive evaluation through review and analysis of performance reporting Annually: - CR Program - CR Program Evaluation - CR Activity Predelegation review Annual duediligence audit Request Corrective Action Plan(s) (CAPs) Sanctions per IPA's delegation agreement (i.e., CAP deduction from monthly capitation) Termination of Credentialing delegation if CAP objectives are not achieved.
+Delegated Credentialing Activity Delegated IPA/Medical Group Responsibility Plan Responsibility Frequency of Reporting/Due Date submitted via email box or Cred Auditor Plan's Process for Performance Evaluation Corrective Action if IPA/MG Fails to Meet Responsibilities Performs an initial assessment and reassessment at least every thirty-six (36) months thereafter.
+VIII.
+A. Delegation Oversight Written Agreement X Yes No If the Group delegates any Credentialing functions the written delegation agreement/document includes the following: Is mutually agreed upon.
+Describes the delegated activities and the responsibilities of the Group and the delegated entity that includes detailed language of specific credentialing activities.
+Requires at least quarterly reporting by the delegated entity to the Group that specifies what information is reported regarding activities delegated, how and to whom information is reported.
+Describes the process by which the Group evaluates the delegated entity's performance.
+The Agreement should include the annual review of the delegate's policies and procedures and review of files, as applicable, and Credentialing Information Monitor and oversee delegated functions Establish, publish, and distribute performance standards and guidelines to the IPA/MG Provide the IPA/MG a substantive evaluation through review and analysis of performance reporting Annually: - CR Program Evaluation - CR Activity Pre- delegatio n review Annual due- diligence audit Request Corrective Action Plan(s) (CAPs) Sanctions per IPA's delegation agreement (i.e., CAP deduction from monthly capitation)